 One of the most symbolical objects in the film are Dickie Greenleaf’s rings.
 To his nemesis, Tom Ripley, they represent the wealth and the security in one’s identity that he’s never experienced.
 That’s why Tom ardently desires them: owning those rings mean owning a piece of Dickie’s dreamy existence.
 In the scene above, where Tom takes his friend’s rings, we can see other personal belongings – cuff links and a perfume.
 It’s the sandalwood after-shave lotion by Taylor of Old Bond Street.

 Rings are even more important in the 1955 novel by Patricia Highsmith the film is based on.

-Deep into his identity theft intrigue, Tom Ripley (Matt Damon) writes a letter to Marge Duval (Gwyneth Paltrow), thus pretending to be Dickie Greenleaf, the girl’s fiancée.
+Deep into his identity theft intrigue, Tom Ripley (Matt Damon) writes a letter to Marge Duval (Gwyneth Paltrow) pretending to be Dickie Greenleaf, the girl’s fiancée.

 The typewritten letter then goes into a gift package bearing a very peculiar logo – Officina Profumo-Farmaceutica di Santa Maria Novella, a historical Florence-based brand.

-The exact perfume Tom has bought for Marge (but pretending it’s Dickie who actually bought it) is never mentioned, but it’s clear it’s her favourite perfume: she asked her boyfriend to get it for her.
+The exact perfume Tom bought for Marge (pretending to be Dickie) is never mentioned, but it’s clear it’s her favourite perfume: she asked her boyfriend to get it for her.